Solve the following trigonometric equation on the interval [0, 2π... | Channels for Pearson+

 Linear Trigonometric Equations - Online Tutor, Practice Problems & Exam Prep

-Solve the following trigonometric equation on the interval [0, 2π) with the help of an identity.
+Solve the following trigonometric equation on the interval [0, 2π) with the help of a calculator.
+Round your final answer up to four decimal places.

-Solve the following trigonometric equation on the interval [0, 2π) with the help of an identity.
+Solve the following trigonometric equation on the interval [0, 2π) with the help of a calculator.
+Round your final answer up to four decimal places.